BART-based inference for Poisson processes: The BART Model for Poisson Processes

 Given a fixed number of trees, $m$, the parameters of the model are thus the regression trees $T=\{T_h\}_{h=1}^m$ and their corresponding intensities $\Lambda=\{\Lambda_h\}_{h=1}^m$.
 Following~\cite{chipman2010bart}, we assume that the tree components $(T_h,\Lambda_h)$ are independent of each other, and that the terminal node parameters of every tree are independent, so that the prior can be factorized as:

-\paragraph*{Prior on the trees.} The trees $T_h$ of the BART model are stochastic regression trees generated through a heterogeneous Galton-Watson (GW) process~\citep{rockova2018theory}.
-In our case, we use a GW process in which each node has either zero or two offsprings and the probability of a node splitting depends on its depth in the tree.
+\paragraph*{Prior on the trees} The trees $T_h$ of the BART model are stochastic regression trees generated through a heterogeneous Galton-Watson (GW) process~\citep{harris1963theory,rockova2018theory}.
+The GW process is the simplest branching process concerning the evolution of a population in discrete time.
+Individuals (tree nodes) of a generation (tree depth) give birth to a random number of individuals (tree nodes), called offspring, mutually independent and all with the same offspring distribution that may vary from generation (depth) to generation (depth).
+In our case, we use the prior introduced by \citet{chipman1998bayesian}, that is a GW process in which each node has either zero or two offspring and the probability of a node splitting depends on its depth in the tree.
 Specifically, a node $\eta \in T_h$ splits into two offsprings with probability

 where $d(\eta)$ is the depth of node $\eta$ in the tree, and $\gamma \in(0,1)$ and $\delta \geq 0$ are parameters of the model.
 Classic results from the theory of branching processes show that $\gamma \leq 0.5$ guarantees that the expected depth of the tree is finite.
 In our construction, each tree $T_h$ is associated with a partition of $S$.
-Namely, if node $\eta$ splits, we select uniformly at random one of the $d$ dimensions of the space of the Poisson process, followed by uniform selection from the available split values associated with that dimension, consistent with the ascendants of node $\eta$ in the tree.
+Namely, if node $\eta$ splits, we select uniformly at random one of the $d$ dimensions of the space of the Poisson process, followed by uniform selection from the available split values associated with that dimension respecting the splitting rules higher in the tree.

-\paragraph*{Prior on the leaf intensities.} Our choice of a Gamma prior for the leaf parameters $\lambda_{ht}$ builds upon previous work by~\citet{murray2017log}, who used a mixture of Generalized Inverse Gaussian (GIG) distributions as the prior on leaf parameters in a BART model for count regression.
-Here we impose a Gamma prior (a special case of GIG) on the leaf parameters, which simplifies the model and leads to a closed form of the conditional integrated likelihood below (see Section \ref{sIA}).
+\paragraph*{Prior on the leaf intensities} Our choice of a Gamma prior for the leaf parameters $\lambda_{ht}$ builds upon previous work by~\citet{murray2017log}, who used a mixture of Generalized Inverse Gaussian (GIG) distributions as the prior on leaf parameters in a BART model for count regression.
+Here we impose a Gamma prior (a special case of GIG) on the leaf parameters, which simplifies the model and leads to a closed form of the conditional integrated likelihood below (see Section \ref{sIA}) as the Gamma distribution is the conjugate prior for the Poisson likelihood.
+We discuss the selection of it hyperparameters $\alpha$ and $\beta$ in Section \ref{sec:hyperparameters}.